Risks of climbing Mt. Fuji

 1. Altitude sickness

 One of the most common reasons that forces people to give up climbing Mt.
 Fuji is the altitude sickness.
-Altitude sickness is a condition that occurs when the oxygen concentration in the blood decreases when climbing high mountains where oxygen is thin.
-You will experience headaches, nausea, and malaise, and your symptoms will get worse if you continue climbing.
-It also depends on your constitution and physical condition.
+Altitude sickness is a symptom that occurs when the oxygen concentration in the blood decreases when climbing high mountains where oxygen is thin.
+Symptoms include headaches, nausea, and malaise, and it becomes more severe as you continue to climb.
+Symptoms depend on your constitution and physical condition.

 2. Heat and Cold